Safe motor arming system

 Integrating the arming switch

 We've seen how to program an arming switch.
 In this section, we learn how to apply it to the motor channel.
-Two mixers are needed, one to force the motor to idle, and a second to pass control to the throttle stick when the system is armed.
+Two mixers are needed, one to force the motor to idle (the default condition), and a second 'Replace' mix to pass control to the throttle stick when the system is armed.

 In the example below, CH7 is the motor channel, and L3 is the sticky arming switch.